 At this time, our internship training program is a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC).
-Our program is also accredited by the American Psychological Association (APA), full accreditation status.
-Our next site visit/review period will take place in 2024.
+Our program is also accredited by the American Psychological Association (APA).
+Our next self-study review period is currently under way.
 Any questions about accreditation may be addressed to: Office of Accreditation, American Psychological Association, 750 First Street, NE, Washington, DC 20002.
-Telephone: (202) 336-5979.
+Telephone: 202-336-5979.

-Our program will be participating in the National Matching Service (NMS).
-Our 2021-2022 National Matching Service (NMS) Program Number is 245711.
+Our program participates in the National Matching Service (NMS).
+Our National Matching Service (NMS) Program Number is 245711.
 The internship training program agrees to abide by the recruitment and ranking policies.
 More specifically, no person at this training facility will solicit, accept, or use any ranking-related information from any intern applicant.